Marginal deformations of SU(2)$_k$ WZW model boundary states in open string field theory: Introduction and summary

-From a different perspective, using the background independence of OSFT, we can also view our results as normal marginal deformations (i.e. preserving the $g$-function) of a D-brane that corresponds to our seed solution, which are however described using degrees of freedom of a D-brane with different $g$-function (which corresponds to the initial background).
+From a different perspective, using the background independence of OSFT, it as also possible to view the results as ordinary marginal deformations (i.e. preserving the $g$-function) of a \hbox{D-brane} represented by our seed solution, which are however described using degrees of freedom of a D-brane with different $g$-function (which corresponds to the initial background).

-An interesting property of OSFT is that there are also solutions which describe boundary states with $g$-function higher than the background \cite{Ising}\cite{KudrnaThesis}\cite{KudrnaWZW}.
-Such solutions describe irrelevant deformations of in a boundary conformal field theory, which are difficult to realize using BCFT methods.
+An interesting property of OSFT is that there are also solutions which describe boundary states with a $g$-function higher than the background \cite{Ising}\cite{KudrnaThesis}\cite{KudrnaWZW}.
+Such solutions describe irrelevant deformations of a boundary conformal field theory, which are difficult to realize using BCFT methods.
 Unfortunately, these solutions in the level truncation approximation often have low precision and other technical issues, like nonzero imaginary part at low levels, but at least some of them seem to be consistent.
-Therefore we can also attempt to do marginal deformations of D-branes with higher $g$-function.
-We will discuss one solution of this type in section \ref{sec:k=3:B-brane}.
+Therefore it is also possible to do marginal deformations of D-branes with higher $g$-function.
+One solution of this type will be discussed in section \ref{sec:k=3:B-brane}.

-To summarize the results of this paper in one sentence, we can say that we have indeed found branches of solutions that consistently describe marginal deformations of seed solutions, but they do not cover the whole moduli space of boundary states.
+To summarize the results of this paper in one sentence, we can say that we have indeed found branches of solutions that consistently describe marginal deformations of the considered seed solutions, but they do not cover the whole moduli space of boundary states.
 To be more specific, let us consider the simplest case (which is discussed in section \ref{sec:k=2}): 0-brane boundary states in the $k=2$ model with $J=\frac{1}{2}$ initial boundary conditions.
 The branch of 0-brane solutions on this background has similar properties as the traditional marginal branch connected to the perturbative vacuum \cite{MarginalTachyonKM}\cite{KudrnaThesis}.
-It has a finite length (it becomes complex around $\lS\approx 0.33$), but it is effectively significantly shorter because it goes off-shell and becomes unphysical around $\lS^\ast\approx 0.16$.
+It has a finite length (it becomes complex around $\lS\approx 0.33$), but it is effectively shorter because it goes off-shell and it becomes unphysical around $\lS^\ast\approx 0.16$.